Gold Value Guide: Karat, Weight, Spot Price & Selling Tips

 If a piece has no visible karat stamp, or if you are not sure whether something is actually gold, we can test it in store.
 We do not rely on guessing from appearance alone.

 In some cases, a piece may have value above its metal content.
-Examples may include signed designer jewelry, certain vintage pieces, collectible coins, or items with documented provenance.
+Examples may include signed designer jewelry, certain vintage pieces, collectible coins, Black Hills Gold with intact maker marks, or items with documented provenance.
 These cases are less common with everyday jewelry, but they are worth mentioning if you believe the piece may have resale or collector value beyond its gold content.

 Melt value and resale value are not always the same.
-A common broken chain may be reviewed mostly by metal content, while a signed designer piece, collectible coin, or antique item may need a closer look before it is treated like ordinary scrap gold.
+A common broken chain may be reviewed mostly by metal content, while a signed designer piece, collectible coin, antique item, or desirable Black Hills Gold piece may need a closer look before it is treated like ordinary scrap gold.

 Gold-Plated, Gold-Filled, and Solid Gold Are Different